SaerusTierialis/tModLoader_Homepage/Class_Ideas.md

 1. Minion
       * Base ability can recall minions to your location.
       1. Soul Binder
          * Focuses on having a few very strong minions
          * Can sacrafice minion capacity for minion damage.
 Use the skill repeatedly to cycle through the amount of slots to sacraficed.
 The overall damage is increased.
 For example, giving up 1 of 3 minion slots would increase minion damage by >50%.
          * Can toggle on soul binding.
 This further increases minion damage, but gives each minion a life bar.
 Minions take damage from projectiles.
 When the player is hit, the nearest minion also takes damage.
 When a minion dies, the player takes a decent chunk of damage.
 Reducing minion cap with the above ability increases minion life.
 Minion life will regenerate slowly.
          * Will have an ability to heal minions using the player's own life.
          * The two toggle abilities can only be used when no minions are currently summoned
          * These abilities do not affect sentries

       1. Minion Master
          * Gains more control over minions
          * An ability to teleport minions to the cursor
          * An toggle ability that keeps minions near the player.
-This can be used to allow grounded ranged minions to be used in the air (e.g., tikis) or to keep minions together when moving.
+This can be used to allow grounded ranged minions to be used in the air (e.g., tiki) or to keep minions together when moving.
          * An ability that actively commands minions... possibly by throwing them at your enemies.
 This ability would have a per-minion cooldown.
 Peraps the ability would select the minion nearest the cursor and then throw them in the direction that you move the mouse?

 1. Support
       * Mostly unchanged.
 See [here](./Temporary_Rework_User_Documentation.md)